Rodinian/tidyData_Coursera/CodeBook.md

 6 LAYING

 #subject
 identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+#  tBodyAcc.mean...X
+t stand for time domain,
+X stand for  the x axis,
+mean stand for Standard deviation.

 #the others are similar

-tBodyAcc-XYZ
-tGravityAcc-XYZ
-tBodyAccJerk-XYZ
-tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
-tBodyAccMag
-tGravityAccMag
-tBodyAccJerkMag
-tBodyGyroMag
-tBodyGyroJerkMag
-fBodyAcc-XYZ
-fBodyAccJerk-XYZ
-fBodyGyro-XYZ
-fBodyAccMag
-fBodyAccJerkMag
-fBodyGyroMag
-fBodyGyroJerkMag
+has the variable suas:
+-tBodyAcc-XYZ
+-tGravityAcc-XYZ
+-tBodyAccJerk-XYZ
+-tBodyGyro-XYZ
+-tBodyGyroJerk-XYZ
+-tBodyAccMag
+-tGravityAccMag
+-tBodyAccJerkMag
+-tBodyGyroMag
+-tBodyGyroJerkMag
+-fBodyAcc-XYZ
+-fBodyAccJerk-XYZ
+-fBodyGyro-XYZ
+-fBodyAccMag
+-fBodyAccJerkMag
+-fBodyGyroMag
+-fBodyGyroJerkMag
-mean(): Mean value
+-mean(): Mean value
-std(): Standard deviation
+-std(): Standard deviation
-meanFreq(): Weighted average of the frequency components to obtain a mean frequency 1 WALKING
+-meanFreq(): Weighted average of the frequency components to obtain a mean frequency
-2 WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
-4 SITTING
-5 STANDING
-6 LAYING

-Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
-- Its activity label.
-- An identifier of the subject who carried out the experiment.